 - ⅓ cup whole roasted almonds (roast at 375 for about 10 minutes, until darkened and fragrant)

-- 1-2 tbsp milk or half and half
+- 1-2 tablespoon milk or half and half

 - Add flours, brown sugar, baking powder, salt and cinnamon to the bowl of a food processor and pulse a couple of times to combine.
 Distribute butter evenly over the dry ingredients and pulse 12 times, 1 second per pulse.
 Transfer mixture to a large bowl.

 - Add sour cream, heavy cream (or half and half), vanilla and chocolate to the mixture and mix gently with a large spatula, wooden spoon, or with your hands to form a dough.
 Do not knead - just mix until all the ingredients come together into a dough.

 - Lay a square of parchment paper on a flat plate or baking sheet.
 Plop the dough into the center of the parchment and shape into into an 8 or 9-inch disk.
 The dough is sticky, so flour your hands a bit if you wish.
 Cover tightly with plastic wrap and refrigerate for at least 2 hours, or freeze for 1 hour.

 - Cover a baking sheet with parchment paper.
 Remove dough from the refrigerator or freezer and slice into 8 wedges, like you would cut pieces of a pie.
 Separate slices and place on prepared baking sheet, spacing at least 2 inches apart.
 The dough will be very soft and it's ok if you have to reshape each wedge into a triangle, patting the sides a bit, as you place them on the pan.
 Cover with plastic wrap and refrigerate for at least 1 hour, or overnight.

 - Add all the topping ingredients to the bowl of a food processor and pulse until the almonds are finely chopped.
 You should have some pieces that are almost the consistency of almond meal and others that are pea-size.